 student in the examination, would stand failed in the exam but if anything

-severe is reported then he may be expelled from the institute
+severe is reported then he may be expelled from the university

 SMOKING AND USE OF DRUGS